 Company on Upswing After the Right Hand Finds Out What the Left is Doing

 While there’s nobody around who can recall if the right hand ever did know what the left was doing, Filbert knows it certainly wasn’t the case when she assumed her position in 2014.
-In fact, she says, she had never even seen the two hands in the same room.
+In fact, she says, she had never even seen the two in the same room.

 • It now takes just five days to transform a “lose-lose” situation into a “win-win” one – up from seven months just a year ago.